SolhavenGames/Elementals-of-Tulia/TuliaArc/Stories/TheCrusade'sCrust.md

 I ball my fist again, new knowledge assisting me.
 The energy coursing through my veins now feels less alien and more like potential.
 When the flame rises from my fist, I’m now commanding it.
 Its odd dancing and sharp turns are by my command, each action intentional.

 Kael nods.
 “Okay, the flame’s dancing.
-How about the dart?”
+How about the knife?”
 He asks, leaning forward.

-Right, the dart!
+Right, the knife!
 There wasn’t anything about weapons in the chapter we read, but I think I can figure it out.
 I push the energy through my body— every movement burning slightly— until there’s an excess of it in my palm.
 The pure energy gathered there causes my hand to shine brighter than the rest of my body, the heat causing the air around it to distort.

-First attempt: Imagining the dart.
+First attempt: Imagining the knife.
 Maybe if I convince myself it’s there, it’ll actually appear.
 To do this, I recall how it felt in my hands.
 How its fire connected with mine.
 How my fingers curled around it.
 I close my eyes, trying to immerse myself in the memory, only to realize it’s not working.
 It does little beyond shift val through my body, between my head and arm.

 I sigh.
 Second attempt: Finger positions.
 Even though it appeared on its own last time, I still try this as a ‘just in case’.
-I position my fingers in multiple ways that would be optimal for holding a dart, multiple shapes failing to satisfy.
+I position my fingers in multiple ways that would be optimal for holding a knife, multiple shapes failing to satisfy.
 When I pinch my thumb to my index finger, however.
-I feel it— the same energy the dart caused when it first manifested.
+I feel it— the same energy the knife caused when it first manifested.

 Kael tilts his head.
 “Getting somewhere?”

 I smile at his distraction, but quickly refocus.
 Pinching them together harder does nothing, so I try to imagine it again.
-Suddenly, with just the thought of the dart in my hand, it appeared.
+Suddenly, with just the thought of the knife in my hand, it appeared.
 Same shape, same form, same feel.
 I looked at it, still holding it between my thumb and index, twisting my wrist around to examine its shape.

 “Cool.”
 Kael leans forward, a large smile on his face.
 “Now throw it.”